jaicab/jaicab.github.io/_posts/2014-07-20-new-life-new-site.md

 So instead of moving to Madrid or Barcelona, why not London?
 It can't be better **connected**, it's a lovely place to live, has lots of develpment and design communities and tons of conferences to attend, without forgetting that traveling from London is always cheaper.

-I'll be speaking about this some more in the next few days, but if you know of anybody looking for a front-end architect, please [tweet me](http://twitter.com/{{ site.twitter }}).
+I'll be speaking more about this some over the next few days, but if you know of anybody looking for a front-end architect, please [tweet me](http://twitter.com/{{ site.twitter }}).
 You can know more about me in the [about section](/about).

 ## Content-first and progressive enhancement
 For those who don't know, I love **content-first** and **progressive enhancement** methodologies.
 That's why this site adapts beautifully across every device imaginable.
 It's a work in progress, though.
 But I think a bird in hand is worth two in the bush so, better publish now.